Neural-Ninja/ASI-InSPACe-CANSAT-2022-Team-Astropeep/README.md

 ## Introduction

-This project details the development of our CanSat for the annual CanSat competition.
+This project details the development of our CanSat for the CanSat-India competition.
 Our goal was to design and build a functioning satellite within the constraints provided by the competition guidelines.

 ## Features